 Participants who have a good experience in the U.S. often want to extend their programs.
-As long as participants are not currently pursuing the maximum number of months permitted for their program, they may apply to extend their program up to the maximum number (12-month maximum for interns and hospitality trainees; 18 months for all other trainees).
-For example, if a trainee’s original program is 6 months long, he or she may extend the program for 12 more months to get up to the full 18 months.
+As long as they are not currently pursuing the maximum number of months permitted for their program, they may apply to extend their program up to the maximum number (12-month maximum for interns and any hospitality trainees; 18 months for all other trainees).
+For example, if a trainee’s original program is 6 months long, the trainee may extend the program for 12 more months to train the full 18 months allowed by program regulations.

 Participants should apply directly to InterExchange for an extension no earlier than 60 days and no later than 30 days prior to the original program end date.
 There is an additional program fee for extensions that must be submitted with the application.
-If the extension is approved, InterExchange issues an updated DS-2019, which covers the extension period.
+If the extension is approved, InterExchange will issue an updated DS-2019, which covers the extension period.
 This new form should be kept with the original DS-2019, J-1 Visa, and I-94 printout or card.

-Please note, though, that although a participant’s program is extended, their visa expires on the date indicated on the visa itself.
+Please note that although a participant’s program is extended, their visa expires on the date indicated on the visa itself.
 If participants leave the country after the visa’s expiration date, they cannot return to the U.S. without re-applying for a visa, even though they have been granted a program extension.
 The date on the DS-2019 is the date through which the participant is eligible to intern or train, but only a valid visa will permit a participant to enter the U.S.